kamali-sina/BTC-Address-Maker/README.md

     make normal

 This will make a normal keypair.
-You can also you "segwit" and "vanity" instead of "normal".
+You can also use "segwit" and "vanity" instead of "normal" to create alternative forms of a key pair.